 Bear Market Funding

-Despite the “bear market” that the industry is currently working hard to survive, the flow of funding that has been entering the space in 2022 is seen by most as a sign of great things to come.
+Despite the “bear market” that gripped the industry, the flow of funding continues to enter the space in 2022.
+As a result, community members see this as a sign of great things to come.

-The fact that Limit Break managed to overshadow the $75 million fund that Hong Kong-based game software and venture capital company Animoca Brands raised in mid-July of this year, shows the undying faith in a promising industry that is still in its embryonic stage.
+Limit Break overshadowed the $75 million fund that game software and venture capital company Animoca Brands raised in mid-July.
+This shows the undying faith in a promising industry that is still in its embryonic stage.